 No member of the Committee may serve simultaneously on the audit committees of more than three public companies, including that of the Company, unless the Board of Directors determines that such simultaneous service would not impair the ability of such member to effectively serve on the Committee and such determination is disclosed in accordance with the listing standards of the NYSE.

 Generally, the Committee shall hold formal meetings prior to each quarterly meeting of the Board of Directors and telephone meetings with the Company’s Chief Financial Officer and the independent accountants prior to the release of quarterly financial results.
 Additional meetings, either in person or by telephone, may be held from time to time as determined by the Chair of the Committee.
-In addition, members of the Committee are free to contact members of management including financial managers, compliance managers, the Director of Internal Audit, the Senior Vice President for Risk Management, the Company’s internal and outside counsel and the Company’s independent accountants whenever they consider appropriate; the Committee may request reports or presentations at Committee Meetings from any of these individuals.
+In addition, members of the Committee are free to contact members of management including financial managers, compliance managers, the Chief Audit Executive, the Chief Risk Officer, the Chief Compliance Officer, the Company’s General Counsel, outside counsel and the Company’s independent accountants whenever they consider appropriate; the Committee may request reports or presentations at Committee Meetings from any of these individuals.
 The Committee shall meet periodically with senior management responsible for the Company’s financial reporting.
 Written minutes of the Committee meetings shall be maintained.

 a.
 The Company’s independent accountants are ultimately accountable to the Board of Directors, as representative of the Company’s shareholders.
 The Audit and Risk Committee exercises the responsibility of the Board of Directors in that oversight role.